WILMINGTON YOUTH HOCKEY ASSOCIATION, INC. BY-LAWS

 Section 5: Attendance

-- B. Any board member who misses three (3) consecutive regular meetings without notifying the Secretary/Clerk or the President or misses a total of six (6) meetings with or without reason shall be terminated from the Board of Directors unless he/she was attending to some other WYH business.
+B. Any board member who misses three (3) consecutive regular meetings without notifying the Secretary/Clerk or the President or misses a total of six (6) meetings may be terminated from the Board of Directors by a duly recorded vote of the Board of Directors, without a hearing.
+Provided however, no such absence shall be grounds for termination if he/she is absent while attending another WYHA activity.

 Section 6: Quorum of the Board

-A majority of the members of the Board of Directors shall be necessary to constitute a quorum of the Board in order to conduct the business of the Board.
+A majority of the members of the Board of Directors then in office shall be necessary to constitute a quorum of the Board in order to conduct the business of the Board.

 Article 5: EXECUTIVE OFFICERS DUTIES

-- B. Vice President: In case of absence or disability of the President, provided he/she is authorized by the Board to act, the Vice-President shall perform the duties of the President, and when so acting, shall have all the powers of the office.
+B. Vice President: In case of absence or disability of the President, provided he/she is authorized by the Board to act, the Vice-President shall perform the duties of the President, and when so acting, shall have all the powers of the office.
+The Vice President also shall act as the Appointing Authority for a Disciplinary Committee convened in accordance with Article 16 and Article 19 hereof.

 Article 6: ELECTION OF OFFICERS AND BOARD MEMBERS

 Section 1: A nomination committee of three (3) members appointed by the President shall submit its recommendations to the membership at the annual meeting.
+Failing the specific prior appointment of a nomination committee, the Executive Committee shall act as the nomination committee.
 Further nominations may be accepted from the floor.
 (Refer to Article 4, Section 1)

-Section 2: All board members shall be elected by a simple majority vote of the membership to a three (3) year term and shall take office at the conclusion of the annual meeting.
-Any vacancy or vacancies occurring between annual meetings may be filled by the Board of Directors first by an alternate(s) and then through the general membership.
-An alternate is a member nominated at the previous annual meeting, but who was not elected by the general membership.
+Section 2: All board members shall be elected by a simple majority vote of the membership to a two (2) year term and shall take office at the conclusion of the annual meeting.
+In order to facilitate the change from three (3) year terms to two (2) year terms at the 2020 Annual Meeting, all memberships on the Board of Directors shall be assigned a termination date of 2021 or 2022, and all such terms shall be distributed as equally as possible among the total number of members of the Board of Directors, up to the maximum amount of seventeen (17) members, including the President.
+Provided however, the Executive Officers shall be elected in accordance with Section 3 below.
+Any vacancy or vacancies occurring between annual meetings may be filled by the Board of Directors.
 At the next annual meeting, the vacated and so filled position is open to election for a one (1) or two (2) year term as appropriate.

 Section 3: The Executive Officers will be elected for staggered two (2) year terms.
 The President and Secretary will be elected during the annual election and will serve concurrent terms.
 The following year, at the annual election, the Vice President and Treasurer will be elected to a two (2) year concurrent term.

-Section 4: Board members are eligible for reappointment to three (3) consecutive three (3) year terms.
-Upon completion of three (3) terms, a member is eligible for re-election after one (1) year.
+Section 4: Board members are eligible for reappointment to five (5) consecutive two (2) year terms.
+Upon completion of five (5) terms, a member is eligible for re-election after one (1) year.
+Notwithstanding the foregoing, a member can be elected to a consecutive term beyond the fifth term, by unanimous action of the membership present and casting votes at a duly convened annual meeting.

 Section 5: Officers are eligible for re-election to four (4) consecutive two (2) year terms.